Robert Frank: The Complete Film Works: Volume 1, 2, 3 & 4

 Making a Pinhole CameraThe Pinhole

 The most important part of a pinhole camera is the pinhole itself.
 Precision made pinholes may be bought.
-You will find a list of sources for
+You will find a list of sources for pinhole sheets here.
+For most purposes, however, there is no reason why you should not make the pinhole yourself.

 The hole is made in a thin piece of metal, brass shim (available in some car supply stores) or metal from the lid of small box or glass container (bought at a supermarket ).
 Some use aluminium foil from a disposable baking pan.
 Ordinary aluminium foil is too thin.
 My own experience is with brass shim and thin metal from container lids.